Skip to main content Skip to navigation

 Introductory description

 This module builds upon an understanding of the basic microbiology given in year 1 (Infection Biology & Microbiology) and year 2 (Microbial Pathogens).
-The module will introduce students to an applied aspect of microbiology and diagnosis of disease, built around research-led teaching in areas of SLS expertise in bacteriology, AMR and the development of novel antibacterial therapies.
+The module will introduce students to applied aspects of microbiology and diagnosis of disease, built around research-led teaching in areas of SLS expertise in bacteriology, AMR and the development of novel antibacterial therapies.
 The module contextualises current diagnostic and therapeutic standards within current microbiology R&D.

 The module will introduce students to how microorganisms invade the body, disrupt human physiology and how we can use this disruption to diagnose disease.
 The role of the clinical microbiologist in determining the nature of the infection and subsequent treatment will be dealt with, with input from lecturers with professional experience of this area.
 Antimicrobial tolerance and resistance will be explored from the perspectives of bacterial physiology, bacteria-host interactions and natural selection.
 Explanations of novel and in-development methods for treating and diagnosing infections are provided throughout the module, drawing on recent primary literature.